Christine Cavanaugh

-Christine Josephine Cavanaugh (née Sandberg; August 16, 1963 – December 22, 2014) was an American actress, who had a distinctive speaking style and provided the voice for a large range of cartoon characters.
-She was the original voice of Chuckie Finster in Nickelodeon's Rugrats and the voices of Gosalyn Mallard in Darkwing Duck, Bunnie Rabbot from the Sonic the Hedgehog Saturday-morning cartoon on ABC, Oblina in Aaahh!!!
-Real Monsters and the title characters from Babe and Cartoon Network's Dexter's Laboratory.
+Christine Josephine Cavanaugh (née Sandberg; August 16, 1963 – December 22, 2014) was an American actress, who had a distinctive speaking style and provided the voice for a large range of mostly cartoon characters.
+She was the original voices of Chuckie Finster in Nickelodeon's Rugrats and the titular protagonists of Cartoon Network's Dexter's Laboratory and Universal Pictures' Babe, respectively, as well as the voices of Gosalyn Mallard in Disney's Darkwing Duck, Bunnie Rabbot from DIC Entertainment's Sonic the Hedgehog television series and Oblina in Nickelodeon's Aaahh!!!
+Real Monsters.

 Cavanaugh retired from voice acting and public life in general in 2001, although some media with her contributions continued to be released until 2003.
 She died at age 51 on December 22, 2014, at her home in Cedar City, Utah.

 Early life

-Christine Josephine Sandberg was born in Layton, Utah, on August 16, 1963, to Waldo Eugene Sandberg and Rheta Sandberg (née Mason).
+Christine Josephine Sandberg was born in Layton, Utah, on August 16, 1963, to Waldo Eugene Sandberg and Reta Mason.
+At the age of 15, she was adopted by Kirt and Linda Johnson, whom she considered her parents for the rest of her life, after her "mamma," Margaret Sandberg, died.
 Cavanaugh was a member of the Church of Jesus Christ of Latter-day Saints.
+She graduated from Layton High School in 1981.